 In 2013, local elected leaders, transportation officials, the general managers of the Cottonwood Canyon ski resorts, private property owners, representatives from the environmental and recreational communities, and others organized to develop a plan to sustain the Central Wasatch Mountain Range for generations to come, and to plan for increased visitation and use of the mountains.
 Over two years, stakeholders identified four major issues affecting the longevity of the mountains: transportation, economy, recreation, and environment.
 The two-year process, named the Mountain Accord, culminated in the Mountain Accord charter, which proposed plans to address the four major issues: transportation, economy, recreation, and environment.
 The Mountain Accord charter also called for the creation of a governmental entity to coordinate among the many stakeholders in the Central Wasatch Mountains, and to carry out the plans for each of the four issue areas, identified in the Mountain Accord charter.
 The Mountain Accord charter, signed in August 2015, is the consensus position of the Executive Board members and over 150 signatories.
 In September 2016, the Mountain Accord Final Report was released.
 The final report summarizes the process the various stakeholders undertook to arrive at the Mountain Accord charter.
+You may also read a summary of the Mountain Accord here.

 The Central Wasatch Commission is the governmental entity that the Mountain Accord charter called to create.
 Upon its creation, the Central Wasatch Commission was tasked with carrying out projects initiated during the Mountain Accord process including federal legislation, the Central Wasatch National Conservation and Recreation Area Act, the Environmental Dashboard, and canyon transportation improvements.